kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 * `file_rendered_path` - The relative path to a large sized file in your project that would be shown rendered, e.g. a markdown file.
 * `file_source_path` - The relative path to a large sized file in your project that would be shown as source code, e.g. a json file.
 * `dir_path`- The relative path of a directory in your project that contains many files.
 Note that the directory must contain at least 100 files.
+* `git_pull_data` - Git pull data that will be used for git pull test.
+No need to change anything if you're using `gitlabhq`.
+To test a custom project or learn more about git push test, please refer to [`Git Pull test documentation`](test_docs/git_pull.md).
+The size of the commits should be tuned to your environment's requirements.
+  * `have_commit_sha` - The commit SHA client has locally.
+  * `want_commit_sha` - The commit SHA client wants to pull from the server.
+* `pipeline_sha` - The commit SHA of a pipeline available in the project that has a large number of jobs.
+The size of the pipeline should be tuned to your environment's requirements.
 * `git_push_data` - Git push data that will be used for git push test.
 No need to change anything if you're using `gitlabhq`.
 To test a custom project or learn more about git push test, please refer to [`Git Push test documentation`](test_docs/git_push.md).
 The size of the commits should be tuned to your environment's requirements.
   * `branch_current_head_sha` - The head commit of the `branch_name` branch.
   * `branch_new_head_sha` - Any commit SHA that older then `branch_current_head_sha` on the `branch_name` branch.